Skip to main content

 • “The music is really nice, the atmosphere is very effective, and I enjoy the puzzles a lot!”

-• “It was simple at first, but a lot of mechanics are added later on that keeps the gameplay fresh and interesting!”
+• “It was simple at first, but a lot of mechanics are added later that keep the gameplay fresh and engaging.”

 • “Had a lot of well-made mechanics and took a lot of considerations into account to make the game approachable for any gamer.”